 STATS: 7.3 PPG, 3.4 APG, 3.6 RPG, 2 SPG, 25.9% 3P

 Dunn is as pesky as can be, and he's one of the NBA’s best perimeter defenders.
 He gets into your shirt without fouling, prohibits you from getting around him and forces you out of your comfort zone on the floor.
 Despite his jumper leaving much to be desired, he has gotten better at knifing into the paint and scoring that way.
 You can’t keep him off the floor with his defensive chops, though.
 He gets stops and starts fastbreaks for easy points.
-The Bulls’ guard room is pretty full at this point, so we’ll find out if the team would match an offer for the 26-year-old.
+The Bulls’ guard room is pretty full at this point, and the team decided against extending a qualifying offer, making Dunn an unrestricted free agent.

 5. Jeff Teague, Atlanta Hawks -- Unrestricted

 STATS: 10.9 PPG, 5.2 APG, 2.4 RPG, 0.7 SPG, 36.8% 3P

 A pro’s pro for all these years, Teague’s days of starting may finally be behind him.
 That doesn’t mean he wouldn't make one hell of an addition to a second unit and locker room.
 He loves to facilitate and draw attention to himself in the key, which opens up looks for his teammates either underneath or on the outside.
 Teague still has a nice floater and a legitimate three-ball, too.
 Any contending team should take a look at him, unless he’s content with sticking around in Atlanta as a mentor to Trae Young.

 4. Reggie Jackson, Los Angeles Clippers -- Unrestricted

 STATS: 11.9 PPG, 4.1 APG, 3 RPG, 0.4 SPG, 39.3% 3P